Is the Landlord or the Tenant Responsible For Snow Shoveling?

-Accordingly, per section 20 of the RTA, which imposes the duty of property maintenance upon the landlord, the landlord is required to perform snow shoveling and lawn mowing, among other things.
-Furthermore, as section 4 of the RTA forbids and voids lease provisions that conflict with any other section of the RTA, with a few exceptions that are inapplicable here, any provision within a lease that attempts to shift the responsibility for snow shoveling or lawn mowing onto the tenant is void.
+Accordingly, per section 20 of the Residential Tenancies Act, 2006, which imposes the duty of property maintenance upon the landlord, the landlord is required to perform snow shoveling and lawn mowing, among other things.
+Furthermore, as section 4 of the Residential Tenancies Act, 2006 forbids and voids lease provisions that conflict with any other section of the Residential Tenancies Act, 2006, with a few exceptions that are inapplicable here, any provision within a lease that attempts to shift the responsibility for snow shoveling or lawn mowing onto the tenant is void.
 This incapacity to use a clause within a lease or tenancy agreement to shift maintenance responsibilities to the tenant was confirmed in the case of Montgomery v.
 Van, 2009 ONCA 808 where it was stated:

 Turning to the provision in this case, I begin by observing that, read literally, it addresses the “responsibility” for snow removal, without specifying any services to be provided by the tenant.
 By providing that tenants are “responsible” for snow removal, the clause clashes with the legislation that places that responsibility squarely on the landlord.
 Thus, if taken literally, the clause would be inconsistent with the Act and void pursuant to s.
 16.